Published on Oct 24, 2013 and last reviewed on Aug 18, 2022 - 4 min read

 c) Medications to reduce blood sugar levels.

-You still need to stay-off of all kinds of tobacco, have good blood pressure and diabetes control and continue to take your blood thinning medications.
+• One still needs to stay off of all kinds of tobacco, have good blood pressure and diabetes control, and continue to take blood thinning medications.

 Typically the patient gets admitted the day before the procedure, certain tests are done to determine the kidney and cardiac function.
 The procedure is done the next morning.
-Since the angioplasty is done via a small pin hole over the groin, there is very little down time.
-You can walk around 6 hours after the procedure and go home the next day.
+Since the angioplasty is done via a small pinhole over the groin, there is very little downtime.
+One can walk around six hours after the procedure and go home the next day.

 Conclusion

-Peripheral vascular disease (PVD) is a condition which can cause some serious life-threatening conditions.
-Lifestyle modifications, appropriate treatment with medication to control the underlying medical conditions and surgery to repair the damages can help the affected individual cope up.
+Peripheral vascular disease (PVD) is a condition that can cause some serious life-threatening conditions.
+Lifestyle modifications, appropriate treatment with medication to control the underlying medical conditions, and surgery to repair the damages can help the affected individual cope.

 The signs of vascular disease are: